Bridging Knowledge Graphs to Generate Scene Graphs: Conclusion

 \section{Conclusion}

 We proposed a new method for Scene Graph Generation that incorporates external commonsense knowledge in a novel, graphical neural framework.
-We unify the formulation of scene graphs and commonsense graphs as two types of knowledge graph, which are fused into a single graph through a dynamic message passing and bridging algorithm.
+We unified the formulation of scene graph and commonsense graph as two types of knowledge graph, which are fused into a single graph through a dynamic message passing and bridging algorithm.
 Our method iteratively propagates messages to update nodes, then compares nodes to update bridge edges, and repeats until the two graphs are carefully connected.
-Through extensive experiments on the Visual Genome dataset, we showed our method, KG-Fuse, outperforms the state of the art in various metrics.
+Through extensive experiments, we showed our method outperforms the state of the art in various metrics.